Jake-aleman/basic-js-project-template/README.md

 students[4];

 // Output:
-// students[0] = "Emily"
-Zero-based numbering or index origin = 0 is a way of numbering in which the initial element of a sequence is assigned the index 0, rather than the index 1 as is typical in everyday non-mathematical/non-programming circumstances.
+// Emily – Zero-based numbering or index origin = 0 is a way of numbering in which the initial element of a sequence is assigned the index 0, rather than the index 1 as is typical in everyday non-mathematical/non-programming circumstances.
 // Serena
 // Asha

 ```

 ## Functions